akash-b-s/Sri-Lakshmi-Industrial/README.md

 ## 👨‍💻 Developer's Note

-This project aims to create an engaging and informative experience for users seeking to explore the services offered by Lakshmi Industries.
+This project aims to create an engaging and informative experience for users seeking to explore the services offered by Deena Industries.
 It utilizes modern React features to ensure a smooth and responsive experience across devices.

 Feel free to explore the code, contribute, or use it as inspiration for your next React project!